 The Royal Gardens

 The Royal Gardens are our on-campus produce gardens providing vegetables and herbs for the Monson Dining Center.
 Our main garden, where the vegetables are grown, is located near the Bethel University seminary buildings.
 We also have a smaller herb garden located just outside the Monson Dining Center allowing our chefs to pick whatever fresh herbs they need during the fall harvest season.
-We began the gardens in the summer of 2010, expanded them in 2011, and hope to expand them again this summer to bring more fresh produce to your plate.
+We began the gardens in the summer of 2010 and expanded them in 2011 to bring more fresh produce to your plate.

 We recycle paper, cans, and all plastics.
 By recycling all plastics, we may save between 15-20% of what is disposed in landfills.
 Our foam plates, bowls, and food containers are made with preconsumer recycled material.
 The 3900 Grill cardboard take-out containers are made from 100% recycled paperboard.